-Rocío Garriga (Spain, 1984) uses sculpture, photography, painting and written texts to show that there is more into them than its very nature.
+Rocío Garriga was born in 1984 in Spain.
+The artist uses sculpture, photography, painting and written texts as mediums to show that there is more in them than their very nature.
 She tries to link art, history and literature meditating about the limits between what is said and what is seen.
 Her poetic and metaphorical pieces of work are very close to the ideas of silence, indetermination and potentiality.

 Recent publications: “RESONANT SPACES: from the soundscapes of the trenches to the hearing of silence in Alfonso Reyes and John Cage”, in: Revista Espacio, Tiempo y Forma.
 Serie VII.
 Historia del Arte, 2016.
 “Little Nothings: use of the notion of silence to create and interpret”, in: Educación, arte, comunicación.
 EAC: Revista Académica, Investigativa y Cultural, 2014.
 Invited Conferences: 4º Art Nomade.
 Rencontre Internationale d’Art Performance (Québec), 2015.
 Congreso Internacional Silencio/s en la Historia de las Ideas (Valencia), 2014.
 4º Sons Creativos.
 Musica e Natureza (Lugo), 2012.

-She is currently finishing her Degree in Philosophy (University of Valencia).
-She continues developing her artistic production in the city of Valencia and, she is working as Associate Professor in Fine Arts, University of Zaragoza.
+Currently she is finishing her Degree in Philosophy (University of Valencia) and continues developing her artistic production in the city of Valencia.
+She is working as an Associate Professor in Fine Arts at the University of Zaragoza.

-In 2015, Freijo Galley presents her solo exhibition, PARAJES DE SILENCIO.
+In 2015, Freijo Gallery presents her solo exhibition, PARAJES DE SILENCIO.
 CALIGRAFÍAS AFÓNICAS.